ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterance-details.md

 * The toggle buttons control whether to search for similar utterances in the evaluation set or the training set.
 * Utterances that are similar but have different labels or predictions can indicate possible problems with the dataset or the model.
-An :warning: icon indicates utterances that are **from a different class** than the base utterance.
+An ⚠ icon indicates utterances that are **from a different class** than the base utterance.
 * Clicking on the row of an utterance in the table will open the details page for that utterance.